Bachelor of Science in Public Health

 What are the length of online courses?

 Starting Fall 2021, all courses will be eight-week sessions.
 There are 2 sessions in a semester.
 To be considered a full-time undergraduate student, a student must take 12 credit hours per semester.
 For the 12 credit hours, the student must take 2 courses (6 credit hours) the first eight-week session and 2 courses (6 credit hours) the second eight-week session.
-Semesters in this program are Spring, Summer, and Fall.
+Semesters in this Online Bachelor of Public Health Program are Spring, Summer, and Fall.

 What is the job market like for people with Public Health degree?